 Don’t forget to honor user preferences and consents (or lack thereof) as you receive them.

-GDPR cookie consent is an ongoing process for businesses all around the globe.
-If you use cookies and are subject to comply with the GDPR or the Cookie Law, you need to assess your tracking technologies and put compliance measures in place now.
+GDPR cookie consent is an ongoing process for businesses around the globe.
+If you use cookies and are subject to compliance with the GDPR or the Cookie Law, you need to assess your tracking technologies and put compliance measures in place now.